Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

-The posterior distribution of the model parameters based on the MCMC generated using GPs trained on 8000 training points was also calculated by \hyperlink{cite.Tiruvaskar_2026}{TG2026}.
-In this article, this result is presented as blue contours in Fig.~\ref{fig:mcmc_gp_2k_4k_8k}.
-We also present the posteriors from MCMCs generated using GPs trained on 2000 and 4000 training points in Fig.~\ref{fig:mcmc_gp_2k_4k_8k}.
-We observe no significant differences in the posterior distributions across the three cases.
-However, based on the maximum posterior spectra from Fig.~\ref{fig:gp_holodeck_strain_sidm}, we favor our results for the GPs trained on 8000 points.
-The median values along with the 16th and 84th percentiles for posterior distribution in Fig.~\ref{fig:mcmc_gp_2k_4k_8k} are reported in Table \ref{tab:sidm_posterior_median_gp}.
+The posterior distribution of the model parameters obtained from an MCMC analysis using GPs trained on 8000 training points was also calculated by \hyperlink{cite.Tiruvaskar_2026}{TG2026}.
+In this article, we show this result as the blue contours in Fig.~\ref{fig:mcmc_gp_2k_4k_8k}.
+For comparison, we also show the posteriors from MCMC analyses using GPs trained on 2000 and 4000 training points in Fig.~\ref{fig:mcmc_gp_2k_4k_8k}.
+We observe no significant differences in the posterior distributions across the three training-set sizes.
+However, the maximum-posterior spectrum comparison in Fig.~\ref{fig:gp_holodeck_strain_sidm} shows that increasing the training set improves the agreement with the direct \texttt{holodeck} simulations, although the 8000-point GP still does not fully satisfy our median-containment validation criterion.
+We therefore use the 8000-point case as the strongest available GP baseline for the subsequent comparison.
+The posterior medians and the 16th and 84th percentiles for the three GP analyses are reported in Table~\ref{tab:sidm_posterior_median_gp}.